Our organization was founded by an AFE survivor and all of our team members and advisors are those with a lived experience.

 Her greatest joy and accomplishment is raising her son Van with her husband, ICU Nurse, Bryce.

 In 2013, Katy suffered an amniotic fluid embolism during the delivery of her third child.
 After the traumatic experience and long recovery, Katy began to research AFE and found the AFE Foundation for support and information.
 Fully recovered, Katy felt a strong dedication and loyalty to the AFE Foundation and served in numerous roles as a volunteer helping others navigate their own healing process as well as fundraising for the organization.
-In her current role of Director of Communications and Development, she continues to assist and mentor the AFE community through various AFE support groups, while also securing monetary and donated goods to benefit families affected by AFE.
+In her current role of Community Liaison, she continues to assist and mentor the AFE community through various AFE support groups, while also securing monetary and donated goods to benefit families affected by AFE.
 Katy continues to further her knowledge and experience with maternal mortality and morbidity by joining the AFE Foundation and other patient advocacy organizations through the MoMMA’s Voices coalition.
 Katy lives in New England with her husband Tim, three children, and two Wheaten Terriers.